CrisGiacomazzi/ChurnProject/README.md

 ## 3. Ethical Statements

 Ethical issues: This project complies with the TCPS 2.
-The dataset is in the public domain and the individuals to whom the information refers have no reasonable expectation of privacy.
+The dataset is in the public domain.

-Founding and conflict of interest: non-funded research, no conflict of interesting.

 ## 4. Data Preparation